-The first argument is based on long distance extraction, which showcases a crucial distributional asymmetry between AF and wi.
-Data from Kaqchikel show that extraction of a transitive subject from a full CP triggers AF only in the embedded clause (Erlewine 2016).36 In contrast, wi can appear in both clauses, as we have observed before.37
+The first asymmetry concerns long-distance extraction.
+Extraction of a transitive subject in Kaqchikel from a full CP requires the AF morpheme only in the embedded clause (Erlewine 2016).35 In contrast, wi can appear in both clauses, as we have observed before.36

-(57) a.
+(51) a.
 Achike n-Ø-a-b'ij rat [chin x-oj-tz'et-ö roj]? who INC-B3S-A2S-say 2SG that COM-B1P-see-AF 1PL 'Who do you say saw us?'